isomerpages/moe-stgabrielssec/_academic/Science.md

 values</p>
 </li>
 </ul>
-<p>The STGSS Science curriculum aligns itself to the MOE CPDD’s Science curriculum
+<p>The StGSS Science curriculum aligns itself to the MOE’s Science curriculum
 framework, which seeks to inculcate students with strong fundamentals in Science for life, learning, citizenry and work.
 With the&nbsp;<strong>three Ins</strong>&nbsp;– Inspire, Inquire, Innovate, as the vision of Science Education, the goals